sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_templating.md

 [Certain fields](#fields-with-template-support) in a [campaign spec YAML](campaign_spec_yaml_reference.md) can include template variables to create even more powerful and performant campaigns.

-Template variables in a camapaign spec all have this form: `${{ <variable> }}`.
+Template variables in a campaign spec all have this form: `${{ <variable> }}`.
 They are evaluated before the execution of each entry in `steps` and allow accessing not only data from search results but also from previous steps.

 Here is an example excerpt of a campaign spec that uses the template variables: